 and the data

-that were returned by create_model()
+that was returned by create_model()

 and load_data()